Submit a job via UI

 Once the data is configured click

-In this step you can select the amount of GPUs you want to be used during your training workload.
+In this step you can either select the amount of GPUs or CPUs you need for your training workload.

-The max amount of GPUs you can select for your job is region dependent.
+The max amount of GPUs or CPUs you can select for your job is region dependent.
+If you choose a GPU a fixed ratio of CPU is applied based on the number of GPUs.
+Similarly, there is a fixed ratio of Memory based on the number of CPUs.
 For more information see the capabilities.

-Once the number of GPUs is set you can see a preview of the billing rate for this amount of resources.
+Once the amount of resources is set you can see a preview of the billing rate.
 Click

 In the final step you get an overview of the job you configured before submission.
 You also get the equivalent command to use with the